 About Trevor Corson

 Trevor Corson wrote his first book at the age of nine; it was bound with cardboard and yarn and told the story of a robotic belly-button cleaner gone berserk.
 In pursuit of writing projects since then Trevor has wandered restaurant kitchens, worked as a commercial fisherman, lived among Buddhist priests in Japan, begged his way aboard scientific research ships, and witnessed political protest movements in China.
-He has written about topics as diverse as underwater crustacean romance, the racial history of aerial bombing, the molecular structure of rice, the role of spirituality in organ transplants, the plight of the endangered bluefin tuna, and economic and political transformation in East Asia for publications including the Atlantic, the New York Times, the Wall Street Journal, the Los Angeles Times, the Boston Globe, and the Nation.
+He has written about underwater crustacean romance, the racial history of aerial bombing, the molecular structure of rice, the risks of submarine warfare, the scientific debate over the definition of death, the fate of the endangered bluefin tuna, and the plight of factory workers in East Asia for publications including The Atlantic, The New York Times, The Wall Street Journal, The Los Angeles Times, The Boston Globe, The Nation, Gastronomica, and Transition.

-Trevor’s first published book, The Secret Life of Lobsters: How Fishermen and Scientists Are Unraveling the Mysteries of Our Favorite Crustacean, began as a centerpiece article in the Atlantic that was included in the Best American Science Writing edited by Oliver Sacks.
+Trevor’s first published book, The Secret Life of Lobsters: How Fishermen and Scientists Are Unraveling the Mysteries of Our Favorite Crustacean, began as a centerpiece article in The Atlantic that was included in The Best American Science Writing edited by Oliver Sacks.
 The Secret Life of Lobsters was a Barnes & Noble Discover Award winner and was named a Best Nature Book of the Year by USA Today and Discover and a Best Book of the Year by Time Out New York, and went on to become a worldwide bestseller in the popular-science category.
-To research the book Trevor lived on a small island off the Maine coast for two years while working full-time as a crew member on a lobster boat, then spent months holed up in laboratories and zoology libraries learning about the surprising soap opera of decapod mating habits.
+To research the book Trevor lived on a small island off the Maine coast for two years while working full-time as a crew member on a lobster boat, then spent months haunting laboratories and zoology archives learning about the surprising soap opera of decapod mating.

-Trevor began his career in writing as an editorial assistant at the Atlantic, and went on to serve for three years as the managing editor of the literary magazine Transition, published by Henry Louis Gates, Jr. and K. Anthony Appiah at the Du Bois Institute at Harvard University.
-During Trevor’s tenure at Transition the magazine won three consecutive Alternative Press Awards for International Reporting and was nominated for a National Magazine Award in General Excellence.
-An essay Trevor wrote for Transition on the science and spirituality of brain death, titled “The Telltale Heart,” was named a Notable Essay of the Year by Best American Essays.
+Trevor began his career in writing as an editorial assistant at The Atlantic, and went on to serve for three years as the managing editor of the literary journal Transition, published by Henry Louis Gates, Jr. and K. Anthony Appiah at the W.E.B.
+Du Bois Institute at Harvard University.
+During Trevor’s tenure at Transition the journal won three consecutive Alternative Press Awards for International Reporting and was nominated for a National Magazine Award in General Excellence.
+An essay Trevor wrote for Transition on the science and spirituality of brain death and organ transplantation, titled “The Telltale Heart,” was named a Notable Essay of the Year by Best American Essays.

 Trevor is an adjunct professor in the creative writing graduate program at Columbia University in New York City, where he advises nonfiction thesis projects, and has taught narrative science writing in the graduate program in science journalism at Boston University.
-Trevor has also served as a teaching fellow in the undergraduate writing program in Columbia University’s core curriculum.
-In addition he has been a Visiting Writer in the MFA program at the University of Memphis, an adjunct professor at The New School, and a faculty member at Brooklyn Friends School, and has taught writing workshops at the Key West Literary Seminar and the Nieman Conference on Narrative Journalism at Harvard University.
+Trevor has also served as a teaching fellow and senior instructor in the undergraduate writing program in Columbia University’s core curriculum.
+In addition he has been a Visiting Writer in the M.F.A. program at the University of Memphis, an adjunct lecturer at The New School, and a faculty member at Brooklyn Friends School, and has taught writing workshops at the Key West Literary Seminar and the Nieman Conference on Narrative Journalism at Harvard University.

-Trevor holds an MFA in nonfiction writing from Columbia University and a BA from Princeton University.
-He has been a recipient of a Knight Fellowship at MIT in the Investigative Science Journalism Boot Camp, a Japanese Ministry of Education Fellowship, and a John Fisher Zeidman Memorial Chinese Studies Fellowship.
+Trevor has an M.F.A. in nonfiction writing from Columbia University, a graduate certificate from Columbia University in the philosophy and history of science, and a B.A. from Princeton University.
+He has been a recipient of a Knight Fellowship at M.I.T. in the Investigative Science Journalism Boot Camp, a Japanese Ministry of Education Fellowship, and a John Fisher Zeidman Memorial Chinese Studies Fellowship.
 He is married to the Finnish journalist Anu Partanen.